Juhan Parts: Minister for Economic Affairs, 2007–2014

 From 2007 until 2014, Parts served as Minister for Economic Affairs and Communications in the government of Prime Minister Andrus Ansip.

 Early in his tenure, Parts unveiled a plan to boost Estonia's cyber security in response to the 2007 cyberattacks targeting websites of Estonian organizations, including Estonian parliament, banks, ministries, newspapers and broadcasters.
 Under his leadership, the Estonian government opened talks with SAS Group about the future of Estonian Air and did not rule out taking a majority stake in the carrier.
 Also during his time in office, Estonia and Finland signed a 2014 agreement on building two new liquefied natural gas (LNG) terminals on either side of the Gulf of Finland and a pipeline connecting the two countries.

 After calling some members of the Lithuanian government "fools" in a 2014 interview with the Wall Street Journal about the joint Rail Baltic infrastructure project, Parts found himself under heavy fire in both countries.

 In the 2015 parliamentary election, Parts was re-elected to the parliament with 4,208 individual votes.

 European Court of Auditors, 2017–2022

-In 2016, the Council of the European Union appointed Parts as member of the European Court of Auditors.
+In 2016, the Council of the European Union appointed Parts as a member of the European Court of Auditors.

 Since taking office, Parts has been leading the Court's investigations into the performance of the European Anti-Fraud Office (2019), the European Union's 2014-2020 development spending in Kenya (2020) and the use of Instrument for Pre-Accession Assistance funds in the Western Balkans (2022).